Cerebellum-Network/Cere-Freeport/README.md

 |[Freeport Media Service](https://github.com/Cerebellum-Network/Freeport-Media-Service)|High-level HTTP API to deal with assets in DDC|Private (soon public)|[Swagger](https://media.ddc.dev.cere.network/q/swagger-ui/)|
 |[Freeport DDC Gateway](https://github.com/Cerebellum-Network/Freeport-DDC-Gateway)|HTTP API for Freeport client applications|Private (soon public)||

-We’re here to help with any questions and can assist with end-to-end implementation services.
+We’re here to help with.
+Freeport is currently an alpha release version.
+You can start using Freeport immediately.
+The Cere team will support with any technical challenges and will assist with enabling a data push/pull so you are all set to integrate your minted NFTs in your app or game.
 Do not hestitate to reach out.